-Fat tissue found deep in the skin might die.
+Fat tissue found deep in the skin may die.
 This may produce areas of firmness within the skin.
-Additional surgery to remove areas of fat necrosis may be necessary.
-There is a possibility of contour irregularities in the skin that may result from fat necrosis.
+Additional surgeries to remove areas of fat necrosis may be necessary.
+There is a possibility of contour irregularities in the skin that may result due to fat necrosis.